 Trying to figure out if someone wants to be in a relationship with you can have its challenges.
-You may try to dissect their every word and spend time interpreting their every move in order to understand how they actually feel about you and if they want to commit to you.
+You may try to dissect their every word and spend time interpreting their every move in order to understand if your feelings are requited and if they want to commit to you.
 Fortunately, there are five key signs that can help to clue you in that someone wants a relationship with you but is scared to take that leap.

-A classic sign that someone is into you but is too afraid to admit it is that they open up to you only to pull away soon after.
-For instance, if you have deep conversations about your pasts, your families, and your hopes and dreams for the future, they're showing you that they're able to be vulnerable around you and that they want to confide in you.
-However, when someone is scared of being in a relationship, they’ll often try to offset these moments of emotional intimacy by pulling away and acting more distant and aloof soon after—only to come back to you and start the process all over again.
+A classic sign that signs someone loves too deeply and they're afraid is to open up to you only to pull away soon after.
+For instance, if you have deep conversations about your past, your families, and your hopes and dreams for the future, they're showing you that they're willing to be vulnerable around you and that they want to confide in you.
+However, when someone is too scared to get involved, they’ll often try to offset these moments of emotional intimacy by pulling away and acting more distant and aloof soon after—only to come back to you and start the process all over again.